-Step 1 Disable the 802.11a network by entering this command:

-config 802.11a disable network

-Step 2 Enable or disable an access point to announce when it is switching to a new channel, and the new channel number by entering this command:

-config 802.11h channelswitch {enable {loudchnl-count | quiet} | disable}

-Enter either quiet or loudchnl-count for the enable parameter.
-When the loud mode is enabled, enter the channel count value range from 1 to 10.
+Disable the 802.11a network by entering this command: config 802.11a disable network Enable or disable an access point to announce when it is switching to a new channel, and the new channel number by entering this command: config 802.11h channelswitch {enable {loud quiet} disable} Enter either quiet or loud for the enable parameter.
 When the quiet mode is enabled, all the clients who can enable 802.11h channel switch announcements should stop transmitting packets immediately because the AP detects that the radar and client devices should also quit transmitting to reduce interference.
 By default, the Channel Switch feature is in disabled state.
+Configure a new channel using the 802.11h channel announcement by entering this command: